 General

-The information service should provide relevant information at appropriate times for the promulgated VTS area.
+An Information Service provides relevant information at appropriate times for the promulgated VTS area.

+An Information Service involves maintaining a traffic image and allows interaction with traffic and response to developing traffic situations.
 An Information Service should provide essential and timely information to assist the on-board decision-making process, which may include:

 The position, identity, intention and destination of vessels;